skagedal/blog.skagedal.tech/jekyll/_drafts/02-fixing-my-blog.md

 $
 ```

 Perfect.
-I'll change my deploy script to include that instead, trusting it would still tell me if there was something relevant going on.
+I'll change my deploy script to include that instead, trusting it would still tell me if there was something very relevant going on.

 Now, the next step in the `deploy.sh` script is to actually build the HTML pages from Markdown and some other things.
 That's done with `bundle exec jekyll build`.
 This invocation also spits out lots of annoying stuff: